DjangoForAll/Django-Course/Level_6/2_Class_based_views/Script/Readme.md

         return HttpResponse('Hello World')
 ```

-Notice that we are inheriting the base class `View` and then overriding a method called `get`, the get method handles the `GET` request, similary the `post` method handles the `POST` request and so on.
+Notice that we are inheriting the base class `View` and then overriding a method called `get`, the get method handles the `GET` request, similarly the `post` method handles the `POST` request and so on.

-Now we have to change our url defenition to point to our class based view, since we used to give views as the arguments in the urls, we have to convert our newly ceated class into a view, Django provides a built in method to convert a class into a view called `as_view`
+Now we have to change our url definition to point to our class based view, since we used to give views as the arguments in the urls, we have to convert our newly created class into a view, Django provides a built in method to convert a class into a view called `as_view`

 we can update our url as follows